 Read frequently asked questions about the Healthy Body Calculator®.

 Visitors were asking what they should weigh and how many calories they should eat to reach their weight goal.
-Like any dietitian, Joanne Larsen manually calculated weight and calorie targets for visitors.
+Like most dietitians, Joanne Larsen manually calculated weight and calorie targets for visitors.

 Understanding the Healthy Body Calculator® Design:

 The Healthy Body Calculator® incorporates the latest research on body weight and calorie requirements using proprietary algorithms designed to solve the problems “what should I weigh and how many calories should I eat”.
-It works for every adult, tall people, short people, underweight people, overweight people, men, women, pregnant women (even with twins), breastfeeding women, people with amputated limbs, people with eating disorders and athletes with lower than average body fat.
-It works using US or metric measurements.
+It works for every adult, tall people, short people, underweight people, overweight people, men, women, pregnant women (even with twins), breastfeeding women, people with amputated limbs, people with eating disorders and athletes with higher than average body weights and lower than average body fat.
+It works using the U.S. or metric measurements.

 How the Healthy Body Calculator® Solves the Problem:

 People can enter their physical data on one page and quickly get their detailed results.
-Pregnant women can find out how much weight to gain.
-People who want to lose or gain weight are provided a calorie target so they know how many calories to eat and if they can lose weight as fast as they desire without starving themselves.
+Pregnant women can find out how much weight to gain based on their due date.
+People who want to lose or gain weight are provided a calorie target so they know how many calories to eat and if they can lose weight as fast as they desire yet still meet their nutrient needs.
 Activities can be added and based on how strenuous the activity is people can see how exercising positively affects how many calories they can eat.
 Your Nutrition Facts shows people the amounts of nutrients they need.
 The waist to hip ratio tells people where they carry their weight and the health implications.
-This is a tool doctors, nurses and dietitians can use with people who have lost limbs due to war, trauma or diabetes because it considers limb amputations.
+This is a tool doctors, nurses and dietitians can use with people who have lost limbs due to war, trauma, or diabetes because it considers limb amputations.
 Athletes get realistic feedback on weight goals when they are exercising to lose body fat even when they have higher than average body weight due to large muscle mass.
 It doesn’t tell lean, muscled athletes they are overweight.

 Your Nutrition Facts provides not only how many calories a person should eat, but also their personal RDA (Recommended Dietary Allowance).
-As people lose weight, they can re-enter their physical data and get a new calorie target.
-This helps prevent a weight loss plateau often experienced when following the same calorie goal for the duration of a weight loss program.
+As people lose weight, they can re-enter their physical data and get an updated calorie target.
+This helps prevent a weight loss plateau often experienced when following the same calorie target for the duration of a weight loss program.

-It is the most extensive, accurate weight and calorie calculator on the Internet, providing people with a healthy weight range and healthy calorie target to achieve their weight goal that includes individual nutrient requirements.
+It is the most extensive, accurate weight and calorie calculator on the Internet, providing people with a healthy weight range and healthy Calorie Target to achieve their weight goal that includes individualized nutrient requirements.

 Healthy Kid Calculator® White Paper